trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 that php preg extension can handle.
 Regular expressions can be used to specify wide array of patterns for student answer to match.
 You can find some links to the descriptions of regular expression syntax in the question docs.

-Preg question is also able to hint next character or lexem for a specified penalty in adaptive behaviour if the student is stuck.
+Preg question is also able to hint next character or lexem for a specified penalty in adaptive and interactive behaviours if the student is stuck, which can be useful in training quizzes.

 You could use hinting without the need to know anything about regular expressions.
 Choosing Moodle Shortanswer notation allows you to just copy answers from shortanswer question and have hinting capabilities. '*' wildcard is supported.